 What does the future of the wine industry look like?

 Now, this isn’t some passive video-watching experience.
-Each of these live experiences are accompanied by an expert wine advisor who will give you more specific insight into the wines that you’ll be tasting.
+Each of these Live Experiences are accompanied by an expert wine advisor who will give you more insight into the specifics of the wines that you’ll be tasting.
 Yes, this includes answering your questions live.

-Besides redefining the way consumers learn about wine in the post-pandemic age, the interactive platform also helps to support a more sustainable future for the industry by featuring the world’s best tasting wines from responsible winemakers that practise sustainable, organic and biodynamic viticulture.
+Besides redefining the way consumers learn about wine, the interactive platform also helps to support a more sustainable future for the industry by featuring the world’s best tasting wines from responsible winemakers that practice sustainable, organic, and biodynamic viticulture.

-“Our ambition is to recreate the magic of visiting a wine region without the carbon footprint of stepping on an aeroplane,” said Michael Baum, CEO & Founder of Vivant.
-“We’ve assembled a team of wine educators, product designers, software engineers and media producers to immerse people in the world of wine like never before.”
+“Our ambition is to recreate the magic of visiting a wine region without the carbon footprint of stepping on an aeroplane,” said Michael Baum, CEO & Founder.
+“We’ve assembled a team of wine educators, product designers, software engineers, and media producers to immerse people in the world of wine like never before.”

 We managed to be a part of The Art of Blending in Bordeaux, a 45-minute experience that encompassed key concepts like Bordeaux blends, main grape varieties, complementary grape varieties and issues such as climate change.

 Before the experience, we were sent six vials of wine — each one containing enough wine for a full glass — that we had to have by our side during the event.
-Make sure you have enough glasses on hand, too.
+P.S. make sure you have enough glasses on hand too.

 Here, we were transported straight to Bordeaux, France, to meet the winemakers and see the vineyards from which the wine we were learning about came from.
 After each short clip, participants get to assess wines interactively and compare their results to the expert’s wine profiles.
 This included answering quizzes about the colour of the wine, its tasting profiles and its characteristics.